If you’ve ever traveled abroad be it for vacation, work or as a study-abroad experience, you’re bound to have experienced culture shock.

 While I’ll wax poetic about my time during study-abroad in another post, in a nutshell: Studying abroad was a challenging and validating experience where I was able to to learn, grow, and live college life in an entirely new country.

-Learning about its different customs, cultures, and communities was constantly stimulating the adventurous part of my brain, especially in a country as different from the US as Japan.
+Learning about Japan’s different customs, cultures, and communities was constantly stimulating the adventurous part of my brain, especially in a country as different from the US as Japan.

 I made friends there that I will cherish for life, met my husband, and felt truly alive amongst the glittering high-rises and stunning natural features Japan has to offer.